 It is important to note that lichen planus in severe or erosive states can increase a patient’s risk of developing oral cancer, especially when the use of tobacco and/or alcohol accompanies the condition.
 Though noted previously that lichen planus does not favor a gender, it is also vital to note that the female gender is a risk factor of a higher incidence of malignancy in lichen planus lesions.
-In recent research evaluating the incidence of malignancy, erosive lichen planus and tongue lesions were also noted to be clinically evident risk factors.2
+Research evaluating the incidence of malignancy, erosive lichen planus and tongue lesions were also noted to be clinically evident risk factors.5

 As oral care providers, noting lichen planus in the oral cavity of our patients (or elsewhere) should alert our attention to the possible necessity of collaboration and referral with the patient’s primary physician or potentially a specialist.
 Always be aware of lesions that are not healing properly as well as location, shape, and changes in lesions.
 Though lichen planus can present as benign and even asymptomatic for many, it can result in further disease for some.